Félix I: Origins

 The project, also known as "Operação Miau" ("Operation Meow" in English), with limited financial resources, was part of the graduation class of 1958 of the Army Technical School that aimed to create a sounding rocket, something unheard of in Brazil at the time.
 The official name was "Rocket Sonda 360-BD", unrelated to the later Sonda I.

 The rocket had an outer diameter of 400 mm, a length of 4.3 meters, and a total mass of 350 kg with the payload, and it used only a single stage and was propelled by gunpowder, reaching a maximum speed of 1,950 m/s.
-Lieutenant-Colonel Myearel dos Santos Lage's ultimate goal, (Note: In 1951, as an artillery officer, Manoel dos Santos Lage designed, built and launched, as part of the Army Technical School, Brazil's first single-stage rocket.
+Lieutenant-Colonel Manoel dos Santos Lage's ultimate goal, (Note: In 1951, as an artillery officer, Manoel dos Santos Lage designed, built and launched, as part of the Army Technical School, Brazil's first single-stage rocket.
 In 1958 he was responsible for the first Brazilian two-stage rocket.) head of the Rocket Program and leader of the project, but not shared by the institution, was to develop a satellite launch vehicle.
 The project also had the collaboration of scientists Carlos Chagas Filho and César Lattes.
 Carlos Chagas Filho was responsible for the idea of choosing a cat, because he was interested in observing how these animals reacted under laboratory conditions.
 Most of the material used to build the rocket was obtained from the War Arsenal.

 The project, which aimed to test a guided missile costing Cr$600,000, (Note: About $1500.) was nicknamed "Felix I" by the Rio de Janeiro press after they discovered their intention to launch a cat, Flamengo, into space.
 Originally they planned for the rocket to reach the 300 km mark, but this was abandoned due to difficulties in the calculations.
 The final decision was that the class of 1958 would develop a rocket that reached an apogee of 120 km and the class of 1950 would work on one that reached 300 km, with the ultimate goal of developing a Thor-type rocket that would reach orbits greater than 500 km by June 1960.

 Initially the rocket was to be launched in 1957, but it was delayed twice and by December 1958 they hoped to launch in early January 1959.